NafiAsib/auction_app_flutter/README.md

 ### Routes

-I used Generated Routes througout the project.
+I used Generated Routes throughout the project.
 It's flexible, clean and passing arguments is neat.

 ### Used plugins